 -

-- If the baby is far along enough to survive outside the womb, a cesarean section might be performed to take the baby out.
+- If the fetus is developed enough to survive outside the womb, a cesarean section may be performed to deliver the baby.

 - Mild bleeding can be handled with continuous observation.
 However, heavy bleeding might require an emergency cesarean section to ensure the baby’s survival.